- Master's Degree in Management with a specialized graduate certificate in Diversity from Cambridge College in May 1999.

 Meeting the Needs of Advanced Learners

 A committed parent group known as CALA-Cambridge Advanced Learning Association (http://cambridgeadvanced.org) has played a crucial role in keeping the issue of Advanced Learners front and center and has been instrumental as an advocacy group not only for advanced learners but for all children-a great resource.
 Most recently their advocacy for changing how math is taught in our middle schools is making a difference.
-The number of children taking advanced math has increase dramatically as well as the number of students taking advanced math during the summer.
+The number of children taking advanced math has increased dramatically as well as the number of students taking advanced math during the summer.

 Our job as a school system is to be supportive for children at both ends of the learning spectrum – and in the middle, to assist all those children needing help, in need of encouragement and high expectations, and those children who are advanced and want to get even better.
 Not an easy task but with a strong District Strategic Plan with focused goals I’m hopeful.

 Controlled Choice, Student Assignment Policies

 I’ve been around since the start of our voluntary controlled choice plan and know the importance of children of all races and economic backgrounds learning and growing together.
-The schools are the center of a community and having our schools diverse makes for a much stronger community.
+The schools are the center of a community and having our schools be diverse makes for a much stronger community.

 Curriculum and programs